-Based upon an evaluation of submitted statements of qualifications, including if applicable, a firm's past performance to the District, underwriting firms will be assigned to one of four specific tiers, subject to Board approval:
+Based upon an evaluation of submitted statements of qualifications, , underwriting firms will be assigned to one of four specific tiers, subject to Board approval.

 Tier Eligible Syndicate Assignments Senior Manager Senior, co-senior, or co-manager on any transaction Co-Senior Manager Co-senior or co-manager on any transaction; senior manager on transactions under \$200 million principal amount.
 Co-Manager Co-manager on any transaction.
 Emerging Firm Co-manager with a reduced liability on appropriate transactions.